 Professor Paws Dog Training

-Training for ages, 3 1/2 to 4 months to 12 years
+Training for ages 3 months to 12 years

 Board & Train Programs include 10 Commands